North Carolina Barbecue (27 Iconic Restaurants, History, and More)

-However, what makes NC BBQ stand out is the way our pitmasters tend to their creation before and after smoking it.
-There’s Lexington-style, Eastern-style, and a whole lot of names that have gotten us to today’s ‘cue.
+However, NC BBQ stands out because our pitmasters tend to their creation before and after smoking it.
+Lexington-style, Eastern-style, and many others have gotten us to today’s ‘cue.

-In this guide, we’ll cover the differences, talk about the big names, and share our favorite North Carolina barbecue restaurants that you need to visit and support, not just because of them being featured on our bucket list.
+In this guide, we’ll cover the differences, talk about the big names, and share our favorite North Carolina barbecue restaurants you need to visit and support.

 And since there’s a lot to unpack in this post, this is how we’ve organized our approach to covering barbecue in North Carolina.